 There is a real sense of history throughout the hotel and the walls have a fascinating collection of nautical and naval memorabilia, many images have been donated by members of the public over the years.
 This naval theme continues into the lounge where there are many examples of ships in razzle-dazzle camouflage

 As part of a commitment to reduce carbon emissions, the hotel also has two Telsa destination charging points and a universal electric vehicle (EV) charger in the car park.
-As well as our straddle of three electric bikes which guests can use during their stay for a small fee.

 Whilst undeniably sleepy out of season, the village does have a delightful café (Lilys), Seaview art gallery, the Old Fort pub, local shop, chemist and Bistro.
 There is also a local church, St Peter’s, built in 1859 and designed by accomplished Ryde architect Thomas Hellyer.
 One of the windows, The Good Shepherd is by William Morris.
 Conveniently the number 8 bus to Ryde or Newport stops just outside the church.
 All in all the Seaview Hotel is an ideal coastal retreat and the perfect antidote to the hurly-burly of modern life.
 If you book online you can save 10% by entering the code MERMAID10